joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/28/opinion/letters/gun-violence.html?searchResultPosition=9

 **Lawmakers Rebuke Biden for Bypassing Congress in Trade Deal With Japan**\
-`Lawmakers called the Biden administration’s deal “unacceptable,” saying it should have been made available to Congress and the public for review.`\
+`A statement from two Democrats called the Biden administration’s deal “unacceptable,” saying it should have been made available to Congress and the public for review.`\
 https://nytimes.com/2023/03/28/business/economy/us-japan-battery-trade-deal.html?searchResultPosition=10